A Guide to Senior Fire Prevention & Developing an Escape Plan

 People have less than three minutes to escape after a fire breaks out.
 However, seniors have varying ability levels.
 For example, some are in wheelchairs or use hearing aids.
 Some are blind.

-Always keep seniors’ abilities in mind for escape plans.
-Whenever possible, seniors should sleep on the ground floor of their house or apartment building, and near an exit.
-They should have items such as hearing aids, glasses or wheelchairs within easy reach of their bed.
+Always keep seniors' abilities in mind for escape plans.
+Seniors should sleep on the ground floor of their house or apartment near an exit, if possible.
+They should have items such as hearing aids, glasses, or wheelchairs within easy reach of their bed.

 While Escaping